brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 The advice in the book: be a player, not a victim.
 This is a shift in mindset.

 Example: you show up late for a meeting and someone asks you why.
 The way a victim might respond is, "There was just so much traffic."
 Note how there's no subject in this sentence: the traffic just exists, and there's nothing you can do about it.
 The way a player might respond is, "I didn't take the traffic into account when planning my trip over here."
-Note how there's a clear subject‚Äî"I".
+Note how there's a clear subject—"I".

 Here's why this is so important: you can't change the world around you, but you can change yourself.
 E.g., You can't change the fact that there's traffic in the world, but you can change your planning to to take traffic into account.

 If you always think like a victim, you'll often fail, and feel helpless to do anything about it.
-But if you make the mindset shift to think like a player‚Äîif you consciously put yourself at the center of things you care about‚Äîyou will have the ability to affect the outcome.
+But if you make the mindset shift to think like a player—if you consciously put yourself at the center of things you care about—you will have the ability to affect the outcome.

-It's a small change in language‚Äîa small change in how you speak‚Äîbut it can have a profound impact on your thinking.
+It's a small change in language—a small change in how you speak—but it can have a profound impact on your thinking.

 **2. Sharing truth effectively**

 In any given situation, there are many "truths."
 E.g., if someone asks you what you had for lunch, one way to answer that question is to vomit your lunch all over the person.
 While that certainly answers the question, and presents the raw truth, it's probably not what the person was looking for, and won't help your relationship with them.

-With any topic, there are many truths‚Äîmany ways to answer the question.
+With any topic, there are many truths—many ways to answer the question.
 But not all of those truths are equally useful in every situation.
 Sharing the raw truth, for example, can be hurtful.
 But if you try to hide the truth, then you probably won't get what you want, and the other person can often tell you're hiding something anyway.

 So how do you share the truth in a way that helps you without hurting the other person?
 The next several sections talk about some of the ingredients to doing this.